cadet/CADET-Core/doc/interface/binding/affinity_complex_titration.rst

 General remarks
 ---------------

-* The **first component** is the ACT modulator.
+* The **first component** is the mobile phase modulator.
 * This first component must be **non-binding**.
 * The ACT implementation currently supports **at most one bound state per component**.
-* The first component can be specified either as a negative logarithmic quantity (:math:`\mathrm{pH}`, :math:`\mathrm{pNa}`, ...) or as a raw ion concentration.
+* The first component can be specified either as a negative logarithmic concentration (:math:`\mathrm{pH}`, :math:`\mathrm{pNa}`, ...) or as a raw ion concentration.

 ``IS_KINETIC``